German industry see FDP revival boosting digital transition

 Thilo Brodtmann, executive director of powerful engineering lobby VDMA, said on Monday: “We need a clear signal for a digital breakthrough, for education and research, innovation-friendly tax policies and above all a priority for flexibility and good ideas.”

-The VDMA represents large manufacturers such as engineering group Siemens, robot maker Kuka (KU2G.DE) or machine-tool maker DMG Mori (GILG.DE) as well as a host of smaller firms banking on digitisation to boost productivity.
+The VDMA represents large manufacturers such as engineering group Siemens, robot maker Kuka or machine-tool maker DMG Mori as well as a host of smaller firms banking on digitisation to boost productivity.

-And a host of communications firms including Vodafone (VOD.L), Liberty Global (LBTYA.O) and United Internet (UTDI.DE) stand ready to take advantage of funds that may be made available to expand rural broadband, for example through the further privatisation of incumbent Deutsche Telekom (DTEGn.DE).
+And a host of communications firms including Vodafone , Liberty Global and United Internet stand ready to take advantage of funds that may be made available to expand rural broadband, for example through the further privatisation of incumbent Deutsche Telekom.

 But UBS economist Felix Huefner said he doubted that any radical stimulus measures would be taken soon, given that the German economy is expected to grow at its strongest pace in six years this year.